Science Shows Positive Reward-Based Dog Training Is Best

 Thank you Karen and Sara for taking the time to answer my questions.
 Your program surely is a model that can clearly help dogs and their humans, and I hope it receives a global audience.
 Humans who choose to bring dogs (or other companion animals) into their homes and hearts are obligated to give them the very best lives possible.
 (See Canine Confidential: Why Dogs Do What They Do and Unleashing Your Dog: A Field Guide to Giving Your Canine Companion the Best Life Possible.)
 I found your "Review of dog training methods: welfare, learning ability, and current standards" to be an incredibly important read, one that should put to rest ideas that aversive conditioning, including the use of shock collars, work well in the long term.
 (See "Is It Time to Ban Shock Collars for Dogs In All Situations?" and "What and Who Dogs Want and Need: Love, Not Shocks.")
 I hope that everyone who works in the dog training field will read it.
 For those who don't or won't, I've provided some snippets in Note 1.
 And, as I mentioned above, your summary of dog training standards should be required reading for anyone who chooses to work in the area of dog training/teaching.
 Dog who have trouble fitting in the world of dogs or an increasingly human-dominated world need all the help they can get, and your program will help make it a win-win for all involved, the dogs and their humans.

-(Neither Psychology Today nor I are responsible for the advertisements that appear in this or other essays.)
+(Neither Psychology Today nor I are responsible for the advertisements that appear in this or other posts.)